valence-rs/valence/CONTRIBUTING.md

 fn baz() {}
 ```

-This rule applies to types as well.
+This guideline applies to types as well.

 ```rust
 pub struct Foo {